paulcscharf/D20/README.md

     - :fire: `:fire:` - Removing code
     - :sparkles: `:sparkles:` - Adding a new feature
     - :construction: `:construction:` - Work in Progress
-    - :racehorse: `:racehorse:` Improving performance
+    - :racehorse: `:racehorse:` - Improving performance
     - :lipstick: `:lipstick:` - Cosmetic changes to code style
     - :game_die: `:game_die:` - Changes to randomisation and rolling algorithms

 ### Pull Request Etiquette

 Make pull requests for specific concerns and use clear titles and descriptions.
 It is your responsibility to make sure the branch is up to date with master or merges trivially.
 Feel free to make pull requests for work in progress features to ask for feedback.

+### Setup

+Install the dotnet 6 SDK and run `dotnet build --configuration Release`.

 ## License